-Popular holiday gifts come and go yearly in a variety according to countries, foundations or personal relationships.
+Popular holiday gifts come and go yearly in a variety of ways, according to countries, foundations, or personal relationships.
 But the best Christmas presents for decades are still given in Iceland.

-The Perception of Christmas as a Holiday is deeply rooted in Icelandic culture with books being given as presents on the night of the 24th and people spend the night reading.
+The Perception of Christmas as a Holiday is deeply rooted in Icelandic culture, with books being given as presents on the night of the 24th and people spending the night reading.

-What a brilliant idea to share knowledge and wisdom with our fellow human, as the saying goes, "Give a man a fish, he eats for a day; Learn a man to fish, he eats for a lifetime".
+What a brilliant idea to share knowledge and wisdom with our fellow humans; as the saying goes, "Give a man a fish, he eats for a day; Learn a man to fish, he eats for a lifetime."

-Friday's Book Suggestion this week will honor the splendor of Icelandic literature, The Sagas of Icelanders, also known as the family sagas.
-The best stories to read in front of a fireplace or sited in our favorite armchair with a glass of wine.
-Simple as that, we get into the Holidays Spirit and our heart warms up with love and knowledge.
+Friday's Book Suggestion this week will honor the splendor of Icelandic literature, The Sagas of Icelanders, also known as the family Sagas.
+The best stories to read in front of a fireplace or sit in our favorite armchair with a glass of wine.
+Simple as that, we get into the holiday spirit, and our heart warms up with love and knowledge.